Henny2/portfolio/index.md

  <div style="margin-left:1em">
    Aug 2019 - May 2020: <span style="font-weight: bold"> University of California, Berkeley </span>
    <br>
-Master in Engineering in Industrial Engineering and Operations Research
+Master of Engineering in Industrial Engineering and Operations Research
    <br>
 Focus on Data Science and Data Visualization
   </div>